cloudinary/js-url-gen/__DOC_EXAMPLES__/annotatedExamples/imageOverlay.md

 // Import how to position your layer import Position from "@cloudinary/base/values/position";

-// We'l also resize the our overlay, we'll need this for later. import Resize from "@cloudinary/base/actions/resize";
+// We'll also resize our overlay, we'll need this for later. import Resize from "@cloudinary/base/actions/resize";

 // image sources go into layers (image or video)